 And we proceed to configure our HTTPS and two-factor authentication:

-4. As you can see, setting up two-factor authentication on any web server, both in Windows and Linux, is a matter of one hour maximum.
+As you can see, you can set up two-factor authentication on any web server, which is Windows, what in Linux It takes an hour tops.
 And setting up browsers takes about 5 minutes.
-Many people think that setting up and working with two-factor authentication is complicated and incomprehensible.
-I hope our article at least a little, but debunks this myth.
+Many people think that setting up and using two-factor authentication is complicated and confusing.
+I hope this article debunks this myth, at least a little.

-Only registered users can participate in the survey.
-Sign in, you are welcome.
+Only registered users can participate in the survey. , you are welcome.

 Do I need instructions for setting up TLS with certificates for GOST 34.10-2012: